This article offers a Group Communication Definition, Elements, Examples, Importance, and Barriers.

 Teams can be distinguished by purpose, duration, and level of member commitment.

-1. Work Teams: The work team operates to achieve a common objective, typically these teams are permanent and demand full commitment from members.
+1. Work Teams: The work team operates to achieve a common objective; typically, these teams are permanent and demand full commitment from members.

 Virtual teams.
 Teams that work together over time and distance via electronic media to combine effort and achieve common goals.

-How Teams are Different from Groups?
+How are Teams Different from Groups?

 A group becomes a team when: